 In Nigeria, virologist Margaret Oluwatoyin Japhet has developed a rapid diagnostic kit for rotavirus, the leading cause of severe diarrhea in children.
-Currently, in hospitals across sub-Saharan Africa, children with severe diarrhea receive treatment without a clear diagnosis.
-Conventional tests require electricity, refrigeration, and trained personnel—resources that are scarce in the region.
+Currently, in hospitals in sub-Saharan Africa, children with severe diarrhea receive treatment without a clear diagnosis.
+Conventional tests require electricity, refrigeration, and trained personnel, resources that are scarce in the region.
 This new low-cost test promises to change that reality.

-How the new rapid diagnostic kit works đź§Ş
+How the new rapid diagnostic kit works 🧪

 The luxury of having electricity for a diagnosis ⚡

 While in developed countries we complain if the Wi-Fi is slow, in sub-Saharan African hospitals, doctors must guess whether a child has rotavirus or not.
-Current tests require electricity, a refrigerator, and a lab technician—three things that are sorely lacking in many areas.
-So, young patients receive the same treatment for any diarrhea, like a game of intestinal Russian roulette.
+Current tests require electricity, a refrigerator, and a lab technician, three things that are conspicuously absent in many areas.
+So young patients receive the same treatment for any diarrhea, as if it were an intestinal roulette.
 Good thing someone thought of making a test that works without a plug.